Martchus/tageditor/README.md

 However, it is also possible to force rewriting the entire file.

-Taking advantage of padding is currently not supported when dealing with Ogg stream.
+Taking advantage of padding is currently not supported when dealing with Ogg streams.

 ## Download / repository
 I currently provide packages for Arch Linux and Windows.
 For more information checkout my